bdjohnson529/learn-cuda/docs/cuda-notes.md

 * cudaAccessPropertyNormal (removes persisting status of previous memory)

-Shared memory is faster than global memory.
+Shared memory is faster than global memory because it is on chip.
+Shared memory is allocated per thread block, so all threads in the block have access to the same memory.
+Declare shared memory using `__shared__`.

 Page-locked (pinned) host memory advantages (versus regular pageable host memory):
 * copies from host to device can be concurrent with kernel execution